 The Department is taking the full 2 percent allowed for this set-aside.
-If the Department does not use the entire authorized amount, it will reserve the unused balance and use it for technical assistance to small systems in future years.
+If the Department does not use the entire authorized amount, it will reserve the unused balance and use it for technical assistance to small systems the following year.